ARCHIVED: Reading email

 If you have multiple email accounts, you can choose one to be your primary or preferred account, and then have all your email forwarded from your other accounts to the preferred account.

 The university reserves the right to send official communications to students by email with the full expectation that students will receive email and read these messages in a timely fashion.
-Official university communications will be sent to students' official university email addresses; see Information about official communications from the university to students.
+Official university communications will be sent to students' official university email addresses; see At IU, what is the policy about official communications from the university to students?.

 ARCHIVED: Email etiquette